PatrickMcGrath29/thegoodland/content/quotes/vhybnd7tdz.md

 ---
 uuid: vhybnd7tdz
+text: >-
-text: Worrying is carrying tomorrow's load with today's strength - carrying two days at once.
+  Worrying is carrying tomorrow's load with today's strength - carrying two days at once.
 It is moving into tomorrow ahead of time.
 Worrying doesn't empty tomorrow of its sorrow, it empties today of its strength.
 referenceId: _bxqpkejdr
 categories:
   - Trust
+createdDate: '2024-08-30T00:34:54.567Z'
 ---